Go to content

 What is the maximum loan term?

 The loan term can range from 5 years to 40 years.
+The maximum loan term for an additional loan for first-time buyers is 25 years.

 There are 12 payment due dates per year.